 In and around Bakersville, discover the work of Andy Palmer (#96 on the tour).
 Palmer was the ceramics program coordinator at Cornell University.
 He moved to the area as gallery manager at the Crimson Laurel Gallery and now operates his own studio just north of downtown Bakersville on NC261.
-For Victoria Hicks, showing in John Britt's studio (#11 on the tour) is something of a homecoming: John taught her to throw nearly 20 years ago, long be-Work by Tara Underwood fore either of them called Western North Carolina home.
-Ron Slagle (#97 on the just to sit on the porch for viewing on tour) returns to his studio off NC226 just those warm summer evenings, you'll find these new artists worth the extra curve in past Loafer's Glory for this year's tour.
-He includes his drawings, paintings, and his the road.
-The tour is free - all you need is the Tour Guide (available at all parwood-fired sculptural work in the gallery and visitors should find it an interesting ticipating venues, including both TRAC Galleries); then follow the red arrowed stop on the tour. tour signs
+For Victoria Hicks, showing in John Britt's studio (#11 on the tour) is something of a homecoming: John taught her to throw nearly 20 years ago, long before either of them called Western North Carolina home.
+Ron Slagle (#97 on the tour) returns to his studio off NC226 just past Loafer's Glory for this year's tour.
+He includes his drawings, paintings, and his wood-fired sculptural work in the gallery and visitors should find it an interesting stop on the tour.

 Tara Underwood opens her doors in Celo this year (#98 on the tour).
-Most An exhibition of participant work is currently on display at the Spruce Pine recently from Asheville, NC, Underwood Gallery through the last day of the tour, is a studio potter who has been working June 5.
-Participating artists and galleries in clay since the age of six and after study and determination, hasn't outgrown the have representative work displayed geographically.
-Make plans for the weekend. desire to play in the mud.
-And one new You can purchase that can't-wait-item or glass artist - Colin O'Reilly will be showing with Kenny Pieper (#46 on the tour) just view the work of artists who call this in Celo, NC.
-A new TRAC gift shop artist, region home.
-O'Reilly moved from his studies in New For more information, please call Mexico to Penland, SC, and creates his 828/682-7215 or 828/765-0520 and visit the website at (www.toeriverarts.org) blown and cast glass elements in creative where you can download the guide, maps, narrative sculptures.
-Whether you are looking for something and get information about our sponsors.
+Most recently from Asheville, NC, Underwood is a studio potter who has been working in clay since the age of six and after study and determination, hasn't outgrown the desire to play in the mud.
+And one new glass artist - Colin O'Reilly will be showing with Kenny Pieper (#46 on the tour) in Celo, NC.
+A new TRAC gift shop artist, O'Reilly moved from his studies in New Mexico to Penland, SC, and creates his blown and cast glass elements in creative narrative sculptures.